cefoler/configuration/README.md

 ```

 For the **DRIVER** value, you must use the **JSON**, **YAML**, **TOML** and **PROPERTIES** type
-from the ConfigurationType enum.
+from the ConfigurationType enum.</br>
-For the **PATH** value, you must use the file's destination path.
+For the **PATH** value, you must use the file's destination path.</br>
-For the **RESOURCE** value, you must use the path of the internal configuration file.
+For the **RESOURCE** value, you must use the path of the internal configuration file.</br>

 ## Replace

-Want to use universal replaces to when you get or set a value at the configuration?
+Want to use universal replaces to when you get or set a value at the configuration?</br>
 Our ReplaceValue is here to help you!

 ```